 There are certain code points (notably ZERO WIDTH NON-JOINER, U+200C, “ZWNJ”; and ZERO WIDTH JOINER, U+200D, “ZWJ”) which, under the rules of the IDNA Protocol, may only be inserted in positions in a label that should trigger a particular effect on rendering.

-For Arabic, this is instantiated at length in 5.21 of the Case Study.
+For Arabic script, this is instantiated at length in 5.21 of the Case Study.

 In Nepali, the “eyelash ra,” a separate character from “ra,” but not represented by a separate code point is rendered through the insertion of VIRAMA (U+094D) and ZWJ (U+200D).
 Showing the presence of a morpheme-boundary in a noun may be rendered through the insertion of ZWNJ (U+200C).